nakst/teak/README.md

 // The character string should be a single byte, giving the delimeter character.
 // If includeEmptyString is false, then empty strings are not included in the output list. str[] StringSplitByCharacter(str string, str character, bool includeEmptyString);

+// If the string starts with the given prefix, it is removed.
+Otherwise, the original string is returned. str StringRemoveOptionalPrefix(str s, str prefix);

+// If the string ends with the given suffix, it is removed.
+Otherwise, the original string is returned. str StringRemoveOptionalSuffix(str s, str suffix);
 ```

 ### Strings and characters — file system paths